PaulBC/grid-sat-solver/README.md

 - Generation of grid constraints (CA rules) with symmetry (rotated, flipped, totalistic, semi-totalistic, etc.)
 - Pre-defined Moore neighborhood with compass directions NW, N, NE, E, SE, S, SW, W  for neighbors and G (generated) for successor state of O (origin)
+- Grid templates can include helper variables.
+E.g. `stator$ <- G O` would force `stator` true if booth cell and successor are live.
+A cardinality bound on stators (one for each cell) could eliminate trivial solutions ($ indicates it is part of template and not a single literal).
 - Comments in DIMACS file to provide a map of variable names to numbers as well as echoing comments from symbolic files.
 - Minimally supported turtle graphics to display hex and rhombus grid.